 4. New Status

-Lastly, a change in personal status can mean special enrollment privileges.
+Lastly, a change in personal status can mean special enrollment privileges open up for you to purchase a health plan.
 It includes release from incarceration, gaining citizenship or lawful presence in the U.S. Also, if a change in income results in loss of eligibility for Medicaid (or you are denied), special enrollment may be an option.

 CHIP & Medicaid

 Two programs offering medical coverage year-round include Medicaid and the Children’s Health Insurance Program (known as “CHIP”).
-If you missed the Obamacare open enrollment period and meet certain income criteria, one or both of these programs may be an option for you and your family.
-Medicaid and CHIP are income-based and exist to serve applicants in lower income brackets (based on family size).
-Applications are available online, and programs are administered locally through state-level benefits offices.
+If you missed the Obamacare open enrollment period and meet certain income criteria, one or both of these programs may be an option for you and your family to enroll in health coverage.
+Medicaid and CHIP are income-based and exist to serve applicants in lower income brackets (based on family size) and are designed for saving money for budget challenged health insurance applicants.
+Health insurance applications are available online, and programs are administered locally through state-level benefits offices of the department of health and human services.

-The Obamacare open enrollment period for 2021 is scheduled for November 1, 2020, through December 15, 2020 – so mark your calendar now!
-Your state may also offer a specific extended deadline, but this varies greatly and you should not rely on the possibility of an extension when planning for coverage.
+The Obamacare open enrollment period for 2021 is scheduled for November 1, 2022, through December 15, 2022 – so mark your calendar now!
+Your state may also offer a specific extended deadline, but this varies greatly and you should not rely on the possibility of an extension when planning for your health insurance coverage.
 To get started, the healthcare.gov website provides a great deal of information for applicants and allows shoppers the opportunity to preview marketplace plans before enrolling.
-All plans purchased during the 2021 open enrollment period will begin coverage on January 1, 2021.
+All plans purchased during the 2022 open enrollment period will begin coverage on January 1, 2023.

 Open Enrollment in the News